Are your appliances ready for the holidays? Make sure your fridge, oven, and dishwasher are at peak performances level before guests arrive.

 10. Eyeball the hoses on your washer.

 Make sure there are no tears or cracks.
-The last thing you need is a flood in the basement five minutes before your dinner guests arrive.
+The last thing you need is a flood in the basement five minutes before guests arrive.

-If your appliances need a little extra attention – or if you want them checked out before a problem arises – schedule an appliance check-up service today.
+If your appliances need a little extra attention – or if you want them checked out before a problem arises – schedule an appliance checkup.